abdelkimo/or-tools/doc_sources/MANUAL/source/manual/ls/ls_operators.rst

     to define a second ``Assignment`` representing the changes to the last solution defined by the neighborhood operator (an ``Assignment`` called ``deltadelta``).

-    The or-tools takes care of these *delta* and other hassles for the most common cases.
-The next Figure shows the LSN Operators hierarchy.
+    The CP solver takes care of these *delta*\s and other hassles for the most common cases.
+The next figure shows the LSN Operators hierarchy.

     ..  only:: html